jona0707/SomePython-1/README.md

         The token is obtained by calling BotFather using (sequentially): /start, /newbot, Bot name, User name.
         The Bot is started with /star using the URL given in the BotFather.
         The message Id is obtained by entering https://api.telegram.org/bot<yourtoken>/getUpdates

+   4.SenseHat:
+      Scripts that use the SenseHat board or, failing that, the emulator.
+(Application in Raspberry).

+      1. AlertaTemporalTelegram:

+         It will allow sending temperature, humidity and pressure alerts with Sense HAT to a Telegram bot (previously programmed).

+      2. RellenoMySQL:

+         The data will be filled in a BDD using the following script, taking into account the previous creation of a LAMP server whose DB is managed by MySQL using PHPMyAdmin.

+      3. PixelArt:

+         Images or pixel arts generated in the Sense HAT.